 Fitness for Kilimanjaro

 There is a common misconception that you need to be super fit to be able to climb Mount Kilimanjaro.
-This is simply not true.
-Of course having a good level of health and fitness is important for anyone wanting to climb Mount Kilimanjaro, but you don’t need to be an experienced marathon runner!
-On Kilimanjaro you will be trekking approx. 5-7 hours a day (summit day being a lot longer).
-Preparing for these treks through practice hikes in your own area is a great way to build up your fitness level.
-As we have said above we do trainng weekends to help you judge your own fitness aswell as giving you the summit day experience.
+That is not true.
+Of course, having the right level of health and fitness is essential for anyone wanting to climb Mount Kilimanjaro, but you don’t need to be an experienced marathon runner!
+On Kilimanjaro, you will be trekking approx. 5-7 hours a day (summit day is a lot longer).
+Preparing for these treks through practice hikes in your area is a great way to build up your fitness level.
+As we have said above, we do training weekends to help you judge your fitness as well as giving you the summit day experience.

 Given enough time the body adapts to changes in altitude.
 Some people experience worse altitude sickness symptoms than others.
 Altitude effects every person differently.
-To prepare for altitude it is important to understand the symptoms associated with it.(we have another more in-depth article here)
+It is vital to understand the symptoms associated with it, we have another more in-depth article here.

 Go slowly at all times, even on the lower part of the mountain.
-Do not over exert yourself. you will hear all the porters and guides say Pole pole which is Swahili for slowly slow.
+Do not overexert yourself.
+You will hear all the porters and guides say Pole poley, which is Swahili for slowly slow.

-Staying hydrated is important for you at any time, but on the mountain it can help you avoid altitude sickness.
-The more fluids you can drink the better. you are recommended to take 3 liters a day.
+Staying hydrated is crucial for you at any time, but on the mountain, it can help you avoid altitude sickness.
+The more fluids you can drink, the better.
+You are recommended to take 3 litres a day.

 Climbing high, sleeping low allows your body to experience altitude for a short period before descending to sleep.
-We always use an acclimatization day to get the best use of this odd climbers addage.
+We always use an acclimatisation day to get the best use of this odd climbers adage.

 Food on Kilimanjaro

 Eating well on Kilimanjaro is key to your success (you’ll need the energy on summit night.)
-Food is carried and prepared by our team.
-Typically breakfast consists of tea / coffee, bread with spreads, porridge, sausage and eggs.
+Typically breakfast consists of tea/coffee, bread with spreads, porridge, sausage and eggs.
 Lunch usually includes soup, bread, a cooked stew or sandwiches.
 Dinner is similar to lunch.
-Take snacks and try to eat 3 a day.
-A main symptom of altitude sickness is nausea and loss of appetite.
+Take snacks and try to eat three a day.
+The main symptom of altitude sickness is nausea and loss of appetite.

-If you experience these symptoms you must remember to try eat something to ensure that you have some energy reserves you can draw on during the summit.
+If you experience these symptoms, you must remember to try to eat something to ensure that you have some energy reserves you can draw on during the summit.
 Eating a few biscuits helps!

 Water on Kilimanjaro

 Water is vital on the mountain.
-As I said before you will need to take 2-3 liters of water. you may have to add water purification tablets with you if the water has not been boiled.
+As I said before you will need to take 2-3 litres of water.
+You have to add water purification tablets for any water that has not boiled.

-Your guides will undobtable be your greatest asset to you on the trek.
-All of our guides have a good grasp of english and cupla focal as gaeilge.
-You will have massive respect for these guys when you see them hauling up the gear and food.
+Your guides will unadoptable be your greatest asset to you on the trek.
+All of our guides have a good grasp of English and cupla focal as Gaeilge.
+You will have huge respect for these guys when you see them hauling up the gear and food.

 Getting to the top of Mount Kilimanjaro has a lot to do with determination.
 There will likely be a point during the summit attempt where you might feel like giving up.
-You might be feeling awfully sick and exhausted.
-At that lowest point it is important that you remain determined to get to the top. just take it one step at a time “pole pole”.
-As long as it wont adversly effect your own health, our guides will help monitor that, it is important that you listen to your body and others in your group.
+You might be feeling sick and exhausted.
+At that lowest point, it is vital that you remain determined to get to the top.
+Just take it one step at a time “pole poley”.
+As long as it won’t adversely affect your health, our guides will help monitor that, and it is crucial that you listen to your body and others in your group.